-Introduction of Yazd:
+Introduction of Yazd

 Many visit Yazd in order to see the vernacular architecture found in desert areas.
-It is known as the city of tourist attractions like wind catchers, Zoroastrians, Termeh (traditional brocade), silk weaving, baqlava and qotab (local sweets), etc.
+It is known as the city of tourist attractions like windcatchers, Zoroastrians, Termeh (traditional brocade), silk weaving, baqlava and qotab (local sweets), etc.

-Yazd is located almost 270 km south east of Isfahan and with a growing population of approximately 560,000 inhabitants, it attracts more people to live in this city.
+Yazd is located almost 270 km southeast of Isfahan.
 The altitude of Yazd is approximately 1210m above sea level.
-There are high mountains to the south of the city and Taft area where lots of Yazdi people take short trips to spend hot summer days or weekends in this moderate area.
+There are high mountains to the south of the city and Taft area where lots of Yazdi people take short trips to spend hot summer days or weekends in its moderate climate.
 The city itself is very hot and dry in summer due to its location which is between two main deserts of Dasht-e Kavir and the Kavir-e-Lut.

 Today a lot of tile and porcelain factories are operating outside Yazd attracting laborers and producing good quality products for domestic as well as international markets.

 In addition, Yazd is famous for its many pastries and confectionaries.
 Halva Ardeh (Ardeh is a concentrated liquid extracted from milling sesame), Cake Yazdi, Qottab, Baqlava, Pashmak Yazdi (cotton candy), Noql (sugar-coated almonds), various pastries, various Sohans (traditional Persian saffron brittle toffee) and Lovuez (diamond-shaped confectioneries) are among the souvenirs of Yazd.
 Iranians export these products to other countries.